farcaster-project/farcaster-node/README.md

 When `farcasterd` is up & running and `swap-cli` is configured to connect and control it, you can make offers and/or take offers.
 An offer encapsulate informations about a trade of Bitcoin and Monero.
 One will make :hammer: an offer, e.g. a market maker, and one will try to take :moneybag: the offer.
 Below are the commands to use to either `make` an offer or `take` one.

+If you just want to take a public offer, you may jump to Take the offer.

 ### :hammer: Make an offer

 After making an offer, the maker starts listening for other peers to connect and take that offer -- and hopefully execute a swap successfully.

 A `peerd` instance is spawned by the maker and binds to the specified `address:port`.
 The taker's `farcasterd` then launches its own `peerd` that connects to the makers `peerd`.
-The communication is then established between two nodes, and they can swap.
+The communication is then established between two nodes, and they can pass lightning encoded peer messages and swap.

 :mag_right: This requires for the time being some notions about the network topology the maker node is running in; this requirement will be removed once we're integrating Tor by default.